NM-TAFE/dip-web-application-development-classes/session-04/modules_exercise_starter/context.md

-# Context and Considerations for UI/UX Modularisation
+# Considerations for UI/UX Modularisation

 ## Overview

-In this exercise, you will think critically about how to split the UI/UX of our application to make it more efficient and user-friendly.
-You will be guided through a set of steps that will lead you to modularise the code into `domUpdate`, `eventHandler` modules, and a `Post` class.
+Think critically about how to split the UI/UX of our application to make it more efficient and user-friendly.
+You will be guided through a

-## Steps and Considerations
+Your task is to modularise the code into `domUpdate`, `eventHandler` modules, and a `Post` class.

+As you application and folder strcuture grows particularily with our final work with sever side, client side and api components this process proves invaluable if done right ealry on.

 ### 1. Understanding the Current State

 First, review the current state of the application.
 Open the HTML and JavaScript files and understand how the UI elements and event handlers are currently managed.
+Consider how will this change.

 **Questions to Consider:**